Thriftpy/thriftpy/README.rst

 TODOs
 =====

-Currently ThriftPy is not fully compatiable with thrift, I only implemented the features we need at *ele.me*.
+Currently ThriftPy is not fully compatible with thrift, I only implemented the features we need at *ele.me*.

 These todos need to be done, but may not be completed by me in near future,